DCA-Monster/cartesi-grant-proposal/readme.md

     -   Standardized C-SERC-20 interface, Cartesi's InputBox & Vouchers compatibility, and high-demand performance benchmarks.
 2.  **Cartesi Subgraphs**:

-    -   Graph API for Cartesi indexing "Notices", mirroring functionalities of Subgraph.
+	-	A GraphQL API interfaced with Cartesi Node's native Postgres DB, emulating the functionality of EVM's Subgraph.
-    -   Adaptable framework targeting indexing of ongoing streams for DCA.Monster.
+	-	A versatile framework geared towards indexing token streams, especially for DCA.Monster, while offering the flexibility for diverse applications.
 3.  **AMM: Uniswap V2 Port for Cartesi**:

     -   Precise python port of Uniswap V2 for the Cartesi platform.